The Hummer Is Coming Back — As An Electric Vehicle

 The brand — descended from the military Humvee and famously beloved by Arnold Schwarzenegger — was made by AM General in the 1990s, before General Motors acquired the brand in 1999.
 Production of the GM Hummer ramped up as GM was shutting down its EV1 electric car program.

 The company had "no foresight to think that maybe they should also keep their electric car programs alive," Padgett says.
-"Trucks were selling amazingly well and electric cars were nothing more than an experiment."
+In GM's view, "trucks were selling amazingly well and electric cars were nothing more than an experiment."

 Then GM heavily promoted the Hummer and the slightly less-gigantic H2 as America was launching the war in Iraq.